-Clematis vitalba is a wild European species within the genus clematis.
-It blooms with very small, white, star-shaped flowers and is an exceptionally robust and healthy plant that develops giant vine-lianas, which makes it very interesting for building greening.
+Clematis vitalba is a European native and wild species within the genus clematis.
+Its very small, white, star-shaped flowers wouldn't testify to its clematis heritage, and in some parts of the world (Pacific Coast of the U.S), it may be considered invasive.
+But we love it for being an exceptionally robust and healthy plant that develops giant vine-lianas, which makes it very interesting for building greening.
 Leafy, vital, and drought-resistant, clematis vitalba is often chosen for high greening projects, and can be used for concrete facades, poles, or masts (in street greening, for example).
-Clematis vitalba can provide accents and interesting contrasts in a "designed" or engineered environment. >>> Price
+Clematis vitalba can provide accents and interesting contrasts in facade design.

-The location can be shaded to sunny; soil should be humus-rich and well drained.
+Plant vitalba in a shaded to sunny location; soil should be humus-rich and well drained.
 The plant is very heat resistant and watering is not necessary.
-Distance between plants should be 3 to 5 metres. >>> Price
+Distance between plants: 3 to 5 metres. >>> Price